semgrep/semgrep-docs/docs/semgrep-code/rule-board.md

 # Rule board

 :::tip
-🎉 There is a new version of Rule board called **Policies**. 🎉 To access the Policies page, go to [Rule board](https://semgrep.dev/orgs/-/board), and then click **Try new version**.
-You can always go back to the old Rule board by clicking **Back to old version** button.
+🎉 There is a new version of the Rule board called **Policies**. 🎉 To access the Policies page, go to [Rule board](https://semgrep.dev/orgs/-/board), and then click **Try new version**.
+You can always go back to the old Rule board by clicking the **Back to old version** button.
 For more information, see [Policies](/semgrep-code/policies/) documentation.

 The new Policies page:
 - Autosaves any changes you make on the page.
 - Provides you with filtering options for the rule metadata.
-- Enables bulk editing of rules for the Monitor, Comment, Block and bulk disabling of rules.
+- Enables bulk editing of rules for the Monitor, Comment, Block, and bulk disabling of rules.
 :::

 The Rule Board is a visual representation of the rules that Semgrep Code uses for scanning.
 Rules can be organized in rulesets.
 Rulesets are rules related through a programming language, OWASP category, or framework.